MaximeAeva/Neuron/README.md

 ```console
 git clone
 ```
-Then run train.py will train different network architecture until it find one below your specified accuracy.
+Then run train.py will train different network architectures until it finds one below your specified accuracy.
 CUDA neural network is not complete for now (in fact, neural network is, but CNN isn't).
 Tests tend to forecast a x30 computational speed improvement !